badlydrawnrob/anki/README.md

 - **[Anki syntax highlighting and themes](./dist/themes/assets/css/README.md)**

 Basic syntax highlighting can be acheived simply by wrapping `<code>` with html tags, such as `<b>`, `<i>`.
 This works nicely with Anki's editor buttons for quick code blocks or inline code.
-The included *Monokai* and * and *Tomorrow light* themes can be easily customised with [`less`](http://lesscss.org).
+The included *Monokai* and *Tomorrow light* themes can be easily customised with [`less`](http://lesscss.org).

-If you like living life on the edge, I've also included the amazing **highlight.js** for full Markdown syntax highlighting.
-Currently stable on iPhone, so if you're on Android or a js wizzard [please give me a shout](https://github.com/badlydrawnrob/anki/issues/6).
+If you like pretty code blocks, you're in luck: our themes now work with [Pygments](http://pygments.org/); you'll need [a plugin](https://ankiweb.net/shared/info/162313389), unless you're willing to get your hands dirty with terminal.
+Power Format Pack has really sped up my workflow,

 There's some nice default colour schemes; some fields are automatically wrapped in `<code>` so all you need to do is add the symbol, class or function.
 The main `(code blocks ..)` need to be wrapped in `<pre><code>`.
-See [fields documentation](./dist/themes/README.md) for more details
+See [fields documentation](./dist/themes/README.md) for more details.

 #### Why use Anki Themes instead of an Anki plugin?

-***Because it's plain `html`!***
+***Practicality beats purity***

+Ideally, we'd use [highlight.js](https://highlightjs.org/) or one of the many javascript syntax highlighters out there.
+In practice, however, it's proved far too difficult to make this happen with Anki, so Pygments is a far more pragmatic solution.
-There's a few Anki syntax highlighting plugins around, but as far I'm aware these all involve solutions like [Pygments](http://pygments.org).
-Call me old fashioned, but cramming your code with `spans` or inline css feels icky to me.

-With **Anki themes**, you use a pure html/Markdown/js workflow and *easily customisable* css.
-If *highlight.js* dies tomorrow, I can swap it out for another javascript alternative.
-Granted, it currently works best on mobile, but I use [AnkiMobile](http://ankisrs.net/docs/AnkiMobile.html) 90% of the time anyway!
+There's a few Anki syntax highlighting plugins around — call me old fashioned, but cramming your code with inline css feels icky to me.
+With **Anki themes**, you use a pure(ish) `Markdown > HTML` workflow and *easily customisable* css.
+It works on all platforms, too: [AnkiMobile](http://ankisrs.net/docs/AnkiMobile.html), MacOS and [Android](https://github.com/ankidroid/Anki-Android).

-Having ditched Wordpress for [Craft](https://craftcms.com), I'm also skeptical of plugins and try to use supported, well documented, stable software wherever possible.
-That said, ***Power format pack***<sup>***[2](#other-notes)***</sup> is a solid Markdown plugin for Anki — it compliments *Anki themes* and makes for a nice workflow.
+I generally prefer to use supported, well documented, stable software wherever possible.
+However, ***Power format pack***<sup>***[2](#other-notes)***</sup> is a solid Markdown plugin for Anki — it compliments *Anki themes* and makes for a nice workflow.
+If you prefer using stock Anki, [see these notes](./dist/themes/assets/css/README.md#automatic-syntax-highlighting-with-pygments).

+If ever Anki allows external javascript files, I can swap Pygments out for another alternative like _highlight.js_.

 ## Notes